FranciscoTrigo/trigomijesBlog/content/posts/bedsensor2023/index.md

 You need the pair of bare wires that are comming out of your pressure mat.
 Its possible that they already come like that, but they usually come with a plug already on them.
 You simply need to cut that off and strip off about 2cm of the insulation.

-[photos]
+{{< figure src="cableexample.png" alt="Image showing the cables" caption="Before and after of the cable." >}}

 ### Connect the stuff

 Now its time to connect your components.
-If you are using the Aqara or a similar one with the reed switch exposed, you will be able to just wrap the bare lead from the presusre mat into either and of the switch (see pictures).
+If you are using the Aqara or a similar one with the reed switch exposed, you will be able to just wrap the bare lead from the pressure mat into either and of the switch (see pictures).
 This is what I did, and then I wrapped the sensor with electrical tape.

-[photos]
+{{< figure src="wired.png" alt="Image showing the wired sensor" caption="The wired sensor with two pressure mats." >}}

 Of course, if you want you can also solder if you want.
 Bear in mind that if your sensor looks more like the Tuya, you will have to solder the leads into the corrects pads to make it work!
 I decided to leave the original sensor casing out of the finished product because it will be placed out of sight, but you might want to keep it.
 If you do, you will have to drill a hole on the casing to let the wires go thru it.